Kankoda/LicenseKit/README.md

 ## About LicenseKit

-LicenseKit helps you protect your software with commercial licenses on all major Apple platforms (iOS, iPadOS, macOS, tvOS and watchOS).
+A ``License`` represents a software license that can be resolved with a license key.

+LicenseKit licenses (see <doc:Understanding-Licenses>) can specify and validate expiration date, platform, bundle ID, tier, environment, features, and much, much more.

-LicenseKit lets you define licenses with code that is compiled into the product binary, read licenses from files, validate licenses from remote APIs, integrate with external services like Gumroad, etc.
+LicenseKit uses services (see <doc:Understanding-License-Services>) to compile licenses into the product binary, read licenses from files, fetch licenses from remote APIs, integrate with external services like Gumroad, etc.

-LicenseKit licenses can specify and validate expiration date, platform, bundle ID, tier, environment, features, and much, much more.

-LicenseKit lets you cache validation results to handle temporary connectivity loss, and use service proxying to use multiple services to validate license keys.
+LicenseKit also lets you cache validation results to handle temporary connectivity loss, and use service proxying to use multiple services to validate license keys.

-## Pricing

-LicenseKit requires a commercial license to be used.
-It's free to start using and affordable to scale.

-You can purchase a license from the [LicenseKit website][Website] or use `FREE` as license key to use the library with a limited number of code- and file-based licenses and features.